datarefuge/workflow/docs/describing.md

 ## What Do Describers Do?

 Describers create a descriptive record in the DataRefuge CKAN repository for each bag.
-Then they link the record to the bag, and make the record public.
+Then they link the record to the bag and make the record public.

 <div class = "note">
   <strong>Recommended Skills</strong> <br />